DALL-E 3 and gpt-image-1 — OpenAI's Visual Layer

 A social media pipeline generating 20 images per day at $0.04 each costs $24 per month.
 Still manageable.

 The same pipeline at $0.08 (HD quality) costs $48 per month.
-At that volume, Leonardo AI at $0.008 per image costs $4.80 per month.
+At that volume, Leonardo AI at roughly $0.02 per image with Alchemy enabled (about $0.008 without it) costs $12 per month or less.
 The fallback chain architecture makes sense not just for reliability but for cost optimization: keep expensive providers in fallback position, not primary.

 Integrating Both into the Fallback Chain

-In the production chain covered in Lesson 103, gpt-image-1 occupies fallback #2 — the position of reliable last resort.
+In the production chain covered in the “Building a Production Image Pipeline” lesson, gpt-image-1 occupies fallback #2 — the position of reliable last resort.
 It fires when Gemini hits a rate limit and Leonardo fails.

 The integration pattern: